Skip to main content

 }

-When using custom elements (like <my-button>), the browser may render them before they are fully defined or styled.
+When using custom elements, the browser could render them before they are fully defined or styled.
 This can cause a "flash of unstyled content" (FOUC), where the element appears in its default, unstyled form for a brief moment.

-To prevent the FOUC issue, we can hide custom elements that haven’t been upgraded yet by using the CSS :not(:defined) pseudo-class.
+To prevent FOUC, you can use the CSS :not(:defined) pseudo-class to hide custom elements that haven’t been upgraded yet.

 • :not(:defined) matches any element that has not yet been defined (i.e., upgraded by the browser).

-• Using visibility: hidden, we hide these elements from view until their definition and styles are applied.
+• visibility: hidden hides these elements from view until their definition and styles are applied.

 :not(:defined) {